|UW Colleges Course||Number of Credits||UW-Oshkosh Course|

 Credit for a specific course or statutory requirement may be awarded for prior learning if provided documentation meets the following requirements:

-- A written statement from the student describing the learning experience, including how the experience is similar to a specific course or statutory requirement.
+- A written statement from the student describing the learning experience, including how the experience is similar to a specific course or requirement and show how fundamental principles and techniques of the subject were learned and applied in the workplace.

 - Written or electronic evidence, produced by the student, indicating what was learned through the experience (a unit of instruction, web site, certificate of completion, etc.).

 - Verification of the learning and/or performance by an individual capable of providing an independent assessment of the student’s learning or performance (a supervisor’s evaluation, evaluation by a knowledgeable peer, workshop leader, etc.).

 Each requirement above will be evaluated by the act! program Director, or designate, as acceptable or unacceptable.
 Credit may be awarded for meeting 2 of the 3 requirements above if tangible evidence of a performance cannot be provided (for example, if the performance or supervisor’s evaluation would contain privileged information produced while the student was employed).

-Refer to the UW System Transfer-Wisconsin to verify equivalency of any courses take at UW-Fox Valley to satisfy those requirements.
+Refer to the UW System Transfer-Wisconsin to verify equivalency of any courses taken at UW Colleges to satisfy those requirements.